Asbestos Mountains

+Overview

 The mountains were named after the asbestos which was mined in the 20th century and is found as a variety of amphibole called crocidolite.
 Veins occur in slaty rocks, and are associated with jasper and quartzite rich in magnetite and brown iron-ore.
 Geologically it belongs to the Griquatown series.

 The Griquas, for whom Griquatown was named, were a Khoikhoi people who in 1800 were led by a freed slave, Adam Kok, from Piketberg in the western Cape to the foothills of the Asbestos Mountains where they settled at a place called Klaarwater.
 John Campbell, (1766–1840), a Scottish missionary in South Africa, renamed it Griquatown in 1813.
 The mission station became a staging post for expeditions to the interior - here David Livingstone met his future wife, Mary Moffat, daughter of the missionary Robert Moffat - William Burchell visited here in 1811.

 John Campbell described the mountains in his book "Travels in South Africa: Undertaken at the request of the Missionary Society":

 The coloured variants, which Campbell found, are named because of their chatoyance: tiger's eye, hawk's eye, and cat's eye by lapidaries, and are silicified crocidolite.

 Wonderwerk Cave is located in the range near Kuruman and was occupied by man during the Later Stone Age, while much earlier manuports, introduced by hominins in the terminal Acheulean, have been found at the back of the cave.